ajkacca457/redux-bookstore/README.md

 # Redux-Bookstore

 It is a bookstore project that is build with react and redux.
+User can add book to the store by providing book title and the category where it belongs.
+This bookstore allows user to filter books based on category.
+User can also remove book from the store.
+In future, book progress and chapter tracker will be added to the store.

 ## Project Display